Substance Abuse Resources in Brockton Drug Rehab, Alcohol Rehab & Detox

 Brockton Partial Hospitalization Programs

 For a less intensive program, consider a partial hospitalization plan.
 This option gives you plenty of structured time throughout the day to learn and get counseling.
 You have a structured treatment plan developed for you that may include group therapy and other helpful activities.
 You sleep in your own home or sober house at night rather than at the treatment facility.
 A partial hospitalization plan works well for people who must help raise small children or who have limited resources and insurance coverage.
 It is also an appropriate step-down plan from a residential rehab program for some patients.

 Often used as a step-down from more formal treatment programs, outpatient rehab is the least restrictive and time-consuming of the recovery plans.
 You must adhere to guidelines and be punctual about your scheduled meetings and therapy.
 You must be disciplined enough to refrain from engaging in unhealthy behaviors.
 However, the payoff is more time to be with your loved ones, pets, co-workers and classmates.
 Some outpatient programs prescribe medications to assist with rehab.

 There is no perfect rehab program that is sure to help everyone.
 No one can wave a magic wand and make a substance misuse disorder go away.
 If you’re feeling embarrassed about asking for help, it’s understandable.
 Just don’t let the fear keep you from taking the first steps toward healing.
-Reach out to a Brockton drug rehab center or a Brockton alcohol rehab center.
-On the other hand, if you’re interested in additional options, the intake counselors at The Recovery Village can help you choose a program that offers the best chance at success.
+Reach out to a rehab center for more information on how treatment can help you heal.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.